japatsu/rubber-arrows/README.md

 Take a look at `Game settings -> Configure Settings -> Rubber Arrows`.

-Available options should be quite self-explaining.
-Try tinkering with them and see what happens.
+Available options should be quite self-explanatory.
+Try tinkering with the settings and see what happens.

+Note: the color of arrows comes directly from the Foundry's `Player Color` setting (available e.g. via `Players (list) -> <right click player> -> User Configuration`).

 ![configure_settings](https://user-images.githubusercontent.com/61741172/192745010-b018fa29-397b-46f6-ae78-a511e529a55d.png)